 5. What are the different types of wetlands?

-Wetlands take many forms including marshes, bogs, estuaries, mudflats, ponds, swamps, billabongs, lagoons, lakes, and floodplains.
+Wetlands take many forms including marshes, bogs, mangroves, mudflats, ponds, swamps, billabongs, lagoons, lakes, and floodplains.
 Most large wetland areas often include a combination of wetland types.

 7. What is the Ramsar Convention?